Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Introduction

-In this work we report precision measurements on the $^{87}$Rb inter-hyperfine $f=1\leftrightarrow f=2$ scattering lengths, using a novel co-magnetometer strategy.
-We use a single-domain spinor BEC \cite{18Palacios}, with non-destructive Faraday probing \cite{10Mitchell} for simultaneous readout of amplitude and phase of the transverse magnetization in $f=1$ and $f=2$.
-The observed dynamics are compared to mean field simulations under the single-mode approximation (SMA) \cite{99Bigelow, 12Ueda}, yielding the two spin-dependent inter-hypefine interaction parameters \cite{18Saito}.
-The presentation is organized as follows: Section \ref{sec:hamiltonian} describes the inter-hyperfine interaction for $^{87}$Rb.
+In this work we report precision measurements on the $^{87}$Rb inter-hyperfine $f=1\leftrightarrow f=2$ scattering lengths, using a novel comagnetometer strategy.
+We use a single-domain SBEC \cite{18Palacios}, with non-destructive Faraday probing \cite{10Mitchell} for simultaneous readout of amplitude and phase of the transverse magnetization in $f=1$ and $f=2$.
+The method is interferometric: the scattering of interest induces a phase shift among the Zeeman levels, which is detected via the precession angle.
+The observed dynamics are compared to mean-field simulations under the single-mode approximation (SMA) \cite{99Bigelow, 12Ueda}, yielding the two spin-dependent inter-hypefine interaction parameters \cite{18Saito}.

+The presentation is organized as follows: Section \ref{sec:hamiltonian} describes the interhyperfine interaction for $^{87}$Rb.
 It discusses the simplifications under the rotating wave approximation (\cref{sec:RWA}) and the implementation of the numerical simulations (\cref{sec:NumericalIntegration}).
 Data interpretation and error sources are detailed in \cref{sec:errEstimate}. \Cref{sec:setup} and \cref{sec:calib} introduce the experimental setup and required classical calibrations.
 Section \ref{sec:inter-hyperfine} describes the measurement of the spin-dependent interaction parameters.
 In \cref{sec:results} we present the resulting inter-hyperfine scattering lengths and compare against literature values.